 The School is devoted to research and graduate teaching in academic disciplines which attempt to understand the complexity and the interrelatedness of society through anthropology, economics, politics, history, sociology and culture.
 Its teaching and research seek to take into account both the insights provided by the separate disciplines and the contextualisation provided by in-depth knowledge of specific regions and countries.
-Interdisciplinary collaboration to study specific social processes is encouraged, and a distinctive feature of the School is the number of its academic staff who hold joint appointments in the School and a disciplinary department in the Social Sciences or
+Interdisciplinary collaboration to study specific social processes is encouraged, and a distinctive feature of the School is the number of its academic staff who hold joint appointments in the School and a disciplinary department in the Social Sciences or Humanities Divisions.
+In the most recent national research quality assessment exercise (REF2021), Area Studies at Oxford - comprising staff in the School and the Faculty of Oriental Studies in the Humanities Division - was judged to account for more world-leading (4\) research than any other Area Studies department in the UK.

-Humanities Divisions.
-In the most recent national research quality assessment exercise (REF2021), Area Studies at Oxford - comprising staff in the School and the Faculty of Oriental Studies in the Humanities Division - was judged to account for more world-leading (4) research than any other Area Studies department in the UK.
-The School admits around 160 graduate students a year on Masters and DPhil programmes, across the African Studies Centre, Latin American Centre, the Nissan Institute of Japanese Studies, Russian and East European
+The School admits around 160 graduate students a year on Masters and DPhil programmes, across the African Studies Centre, Latin American Centre, the Nissan Institute of Japanese

-Studies, Contemporary South Asia, Contemporary Chinese Studies, Middle East Studies, and the comparative master's programme in Global and Area Studies.
-Additionally, the School's academic staff supervise doctoral students and teach on a range of undergraduate programmes in other parts of the University.
+Studies, Russian and East European Studies, Contemporary South Asia, Contemporary Chinese Studies, Middle East Studies, and the Comparative Master's programme in Global and Area Studies.
+Additionally, the School's academic staff supervise doctoral students.